Corbin Carroll Player Props: Diamondbacks vs. Mariners

 Corbin Carroll At The Plate

-- Carroll has 103 hits, which is best among Arizona hitters this season, while batting .290 with 47 extra-base hits.
+- Carroll leads Arizona in total hits (103) this season while batting .288 with 47 extra-base hits.

-- Among the qualified batters in MLB play, he ranks 13th in batting average, 21st in on-base percentage, and eighth in slugging.
+- Among qualified hitters in MLB action, he ranks 13th in batting average, 23rd in on-base percentage, and eighth in slugging.

-- Carroll has picked up a hit in 67 of 97 games this season, with multiple hits 28 times.

-- He has gone deep in 20.6% of his games this year, and 5.2% of his chances at the plate.
+- In 68.4% of his 98 games this season, Carroll has picked up at least one hit.
+He's also had 28 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.